jonahgrant/fare/README.md

 |`NSString`|topOfLoopStopID|ID of the stop that represents the route ending|
 |`BOOL`|isActive|boolean representing if the route is operating|
 |`NSArray`|stops|array of `Stop` objects that the route frequents|

 ##### Announcement
 | Property | Name    | Purpose   |
 | -------- | --------| --------- |
 |`NSString`|title|title of the announcement|
 |`NSString`|text|content of the announcement|
 |`NSString`|type|type of announcement|

 ##### Arrival
+Returned in an array as a `-fetchArrivalsWithSuccessBlock:errorBlock:` response
 | Property | Name    | Purpose   |
 | -------- | --------| --------- |
 |`NSString`|name|name of the route that is arriving|